applegreengrape/serverless-ts-log/day-03/README.md

 ### Recap & Restructure

 make a `ts` folder to handle the typescript build and test.
-And it will be easier to add more typescript functions/lambdas
+And it will be easier to add more typescript functions/lambdas later.
 ```
 $ tree -I node_modules
 .